JonPSmith/BookApp.Main/README.md

 This specific version:

-- Contains BookApp UI (front-end), the `Orders` bounded context code and, the `BookApp.Books` NuGet package (!!! link !!!).
+- Contains BookApp FrontEnd, the `Orders` bounded context code and
+- The [`BookApp.Books`](https://github.com/JonPSmith/BookApp.Books) part of the app is provided via a NuGet package - see the second part of the evolving modular monoliths series for how this was done.  !!!
+LINK !!!
-- Uses the modularize bounded context approach (!!! link !!!), where each project is focused on one job.
+- Uses the [modularize bounded context approach](https://www.thereformedprogrammer.net/evolving-modular-monoliths-1-an-architecture-for-net/#3-modularize-inside-a-bounded-context), where each project is focused on one job.